DoganM95/Cura-Docker/README.md

 - Works on hosts without a GPU
   - tested on a pc with a 5600x and no GPU

-# Todo's

-- [ ] Automate the slicing process, so files can be put in an `/input` folder and automatically processed versions land in an `/ouput` folder.

 # Setup

 ## Docker